PhD in Engineering and Industrial Applied Mathematics

-Students must complete application forms for both CGU and CSULB.
-In addition they must supply transcripts, at least 3 letters of reference (preferably on the forms supplied in the CGU package), and pay fees for both applications.
-Current and official GRE scores (on Q,A and V) are required, but if the exam has not been taken at the time of admission it must be taken within the first semester of enrollment.
+Students must complete application forms and pay application fees to both CGU and CSULB.
+Applicants must also supply official transcripts to both CGU and CSULB.
+Three letters of recommendation (preferably on the forms supplied in the CGU package) must be sent to CGU.
+Current and official GRE scores (on Q,A and V) are also required, but if the exam has not been taken at the time of admission it must be taken within the first semester of enrollment.

 Completed applications (and fees for both CGU and CSULB) are to be submitted to the CGU Admissions Office, 170 E. Tenth Street, Claremont, CA 91711-6163.
 (Do not send application materials to CSULB, as it will result in considerable delay.)